BrucePerens/tabulator/README.md

 end
 ```

+## Presentation
+If the number of total records is smaller than or equal to the *small* argument,
+default 20, the whole will be presented in one page, and no tabs will be rendered.

+Tabs that would be empty (because they contain no records) are not rendered.

 ## Nonalphabetical data
 A tab bearing the character '#' will be included for all data that doesn't start
 with a letter in your alphabet.
 If you have a lot of data that starts with